spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 _Option A: File Restore_

-After clicking on **RESTORE FROM FILE** you’ll get to this screen
+After clicking on `RESTORE FROM FILE` you’ll get to this screen.

-You can drag and drop your file on the designated area or click on **locate file on your computer**

-After selecting file the screen will look like this:

 ![](./../../../static/img/smapp/restore3_file.png)

+You can drag and drop your file on the designated area or click on `locate file on your computer`.

-Click on **OPEN** button at the bottom right and you’ll be asked to confirm wallet import.
-Click **CONFIRM**.
+Click on `OPEN` button at the bottom right and you’ll be asked to confirm wallet import.
+Click `CONFIRM`.

 ![](./../../../static/img/smapp/restore3_file_confirm.png)